-But then there are those with destructive tendencies.
+Then there are those with destructive tendencies.
 These people never look for methods of improvement.
 When they seems to seek advice, they are really just looking for someone to confirm their behavior.

 When we are the one offering helpful advice, it may be frustrating when a friend who has destructive tendencies doesn't listen.
-There are some who are simply not worth fighting for.
-So we also need to know when to back away from those who might be toxic.
+There are some who are simply not worth fighting for, so we also need to know when to back away from those who might be toxic.

 Criticism vs. Guidance

-It’s nice to be able to help a friend.
-But as I mentioned earlier, some people don’t accept help.
+It’s nice to be able to help a friend, but as I mentioned earlier, some people don’t accept help.
 They take it as criticism and refuse to recognize that valuable options are being presented to them.

 Some people are aware of their flaws and want to find solutions.
 These are people who want to listen and want to learn.
 They want to be successful.
 When one of these types of friends asks me for advice, I love to help.
 They truly want help and they make good use of it.